All posts by ourlady

 Florence and Jose at our first joyful gathering with Florez family, Gobernador, 2007.

-Our Lady.
-He encouraged his family to be stewards of the monastery, Our dear benefactor and friend, Jose M. Florez, gave his gentle and kind soul to the Lord Jesus on Saturday, February 20, 2016.
+Our dear benefactor and friend, Jose M. Florez, gave his gentle and kind soul to the Lord Jesus on Saturday, February 20, 2016.
 He will be missed by his wife, Florence, his children and of course the many friends who loved him.
 He lived in the footsteps of St. Joseph and leaves a legacy of humility and love.
 Jose was born on March 19, 1922, the Feast of St. Joseph.
-After his Funeral Mass and burial at the Gobernador Santo Niño Cemetery, there was a reception that followed at the monastery’s, St. Joseph Center.
+After his Funeral Mass and burial at the Gobernador Santo Nino Cemetery, there was a reception that followed at the monastery, St. Joseph Center.
 Nine years ago, on July 11, 2007, the Feast of St. Benedict, marked a milestone in the history of the Monastery of Our Lady of the Desert.
 Jose and Florence Florez, donated 40 acres of their beloved land in Gobernador, New Mexico, to build the monastery in honor of voicing his wish that care for the sisters be continued for generations to come.

 Our annual Novena to St. Joseph begins on March 10th.
 You and your families are included in our prayers.
 May St. Joseph who is an example of mercy, intercede for all your needs.
 Loving Saint Joseph, faithful follower of Jesus Christ, we raise our hearts to you to implore your powerful intercession in obtaining from the Divine Heart of Jesus all the graces necessary for our spiritual and temporal welfare, particularly the grace of a happy death.